-Spring Monitoring 2022
+Spring Monitoring 2023

 It is important to note that some subwatersheds had very few sites monitored, and not every school that participated reported data for each water quality parameter.
 Hence, these results may not fully represent the overall health of each subwatershed.
+Please note chemical data are not available from Coolidge Elementary School, Dearborn High School, or Hamtramck High School.